AviatrixSystems/Controller-HA-for-AWS/README.md

 This CloudFormation script will create the following:

-* An Aviatrix Autoscaling group with size 1.
+* An Aviatrix Autoscaling group with size 1 with a new security group
 * An SNS topic with same name as of existing controller instance.
 * An email subscription to the SNS topic(optional)
 * A lambda function for setting up HA and restoring configuration automatically.